 International Opportunities for Faculty

-Competitive stipends of $3,000 are available to faculty to develop courses, programs, or projects with a global component that involve Barnard students.
+Competitive funding of up to $3,000 is available to faculty to develop courses, programs, or projects with a global component that involve Barnard students.
 Examples include:

 - “Semester embedded” programs, in which a semester course includes a global component that takes place during the spring break or at the end of the semester

 - Collaborative Online International Learning courses, or COIL courses, in which a faculty member builds into the syllabus an online project with a faculty colleague and students abroad

 - Summer study away programs for credit